AndreasPB/full-stack-final/README.md

 ---

-## Optimization
+## Current workflow

+Python
+- Version 1.0 of new features
-- Fast prototyping with Python
+- Interfacing with other services

-- Move frequent TMDB calls into Redis
-- Offload heavy jobs to Go
+Go
+- Performant reimplementations
+- New service API

 ---